bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 This will yield, among others, a file named _"module.js"_.
 This one and _"package.json"_ make the full plugin.

 We will now install this plugin as a standalone web plugin.
 Create a folder _"WebPlugins"_ in your _"DicoogleDir"_ folder.
-Afterwards, create a directory _"aetitle"_ in _"WebPlugins"_ and copy the two files above into this folder.
+Afterwards, create a directory _"troubleshoot"_ in _"WebPlugins"_ and copy the two files above into this folder.
 The directory tree should look like this:

 ```
  DicoogleDir
  ├── Plugins
  |   └── ...
  ├── WebPlugins
- |   └── aetitle
+ |   └── troubleshoot
  |       ├── package.json
  |       └── module.js
  ├── storage